zuiko21/minimOS/architecture.md

 - Pointer to a **description string** in human-readable form
 - Number of ***dynamically allocated* bytes**, if loadable *on-the-fly* (TBD)

+UPDATE 2017-05-10: The *jiffy* and *slow* interrupt tasks might be unified into a single *periodic interrupt queue*, adding a **frequency** parameter specifying how many
+*ticks* (jiffy interrupts) must wait in order to call the routine.
+For instance, a value of 200 would be equivalent to the *slow* interrupt task (5*200=1000 ms).
+*This is likely to be part of the standard for v0.6 and beyond*.
+(END OF UPDATE)

 *I/O routines* need little explanation, although **block** transfers haven't been used this far (2017-05-08).
 Details for them are TBD, and could serve as a **configuration** settings interface.